alpiepho/coursera_go_classes/alpiepho/Course2/week4/Quiz.md

 1 point

-The type defines all methods specified in the interface.
+X -The type defines all methods specified in the interface.

 The type defines all data specified in the interface.